Rules for Trap/Neuter/Return

 - All feral cats will be ear-tipped—no exceptions.

-- All feral cats of an appropriate age will be given a rabies vaccination and a dose of Revolution.
+- All feral cats of an appropriate age will be given a rabies vaccination and a dose of flea prevention.

-- At no additional charge, all feral cats will receive a Penicillin injection and may be given subcutaneous fluids at the time of surgery to help in their recovery.
+- At no additional charge, feral cats may receive a Penicillin injection, subcutaneous fluids, tapeworm treatment, or other care recommended by our veterinarian at the time of surgery to help in their recovery and keep them healthy.

-- We recommend providing cat shelters for outdoor cats when it is below 40 degrees.
-While we shave as little as possible, the cat will still have a shaved area and needs a warm place to recover.
+- We recommend providing cat shelters for outdoor cats when it is cold outside.
+While we shave as little as possible to still maintain a sterile surgical area, the cat will still have a shaved area and needs a warm place to recover.

 - Pick-up time is 7:30 a.m. the morning following surgery unless you are bringing in more feral cats that day.
 If so, pick-up is at 9:00 a.m. the morning following surgery.